MargotMarchais/Chocolate-e-commerce/README.md

-# Market study | Chocolate e-commerce French Market
+# Market study | Chocolate e-commerce in France

 *<b>Executive summary</b>*: My goal for this project was to collect data from various chocolate